riegojerey/exoidduinoblocks/readme.md

 ## 🌟 From Simple to Complex

-ExoiDuino Blocks scales with your needs:
+ExoBlocks scales with your needs:

 ### Simple Projects
 Perfect for beginners starting with basic Arduino concepts: